HenryLamBlog/Wordle-Solver/README.md

 /run_all_answers/: Uses the exact seed words but only considers the answers list in the heuristic functions.

 ## How it Works
-Wordle Auto employs a greedy best-first searching algorithm to solve Wordle puzzles.
+Wordle Solver employs a greedy best-first searching algorithm to solve Wordle puzzles.
 It iteratively generates guesses based on the feedback received from previous guesses, aiming to narrow down the solution space efficiently.

 ## Contribution
-Contributions to Wordle Auto are welcome!
+Contributions to Wordle Solver are welcome!
 If you have ideas for improvement or want to report issues, feel free to create a pull request or open an issue on the GitHub repository.

 ## Contact
 For questions, feedback, or support, please contact me at [support@henrylam.blog](mailto:support@henrylam.blog).